-LeFante, a Democrat, was the representative for New Jersey's 14th congressional district from 1977 to 1978.
+LeFante was the representative for New Jersey’s 14th congressional district and was a Democrat.
+He served from 1977 to 1978.

 LeFante is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).